Dumb Things Managers Do With Common Sense Solutions

 In a worst-case scenario, employees will begin withholding ideas, wait until witnesses are present to share potential solutions and make sure that they address the idea with the manager's boss, just to ensure that they receive credit.
 Your boss's reaction?
 He wonders why your employees won't talk with you.

-Make Rules to Control the Actions of a Few Employees That Must Be Extended to the Many
+Make Rules to Control the Actions of a Few Employees That You Must Extend to the Many

 You will always have problem employees and smart managers address the problems directly with the problem employee.